 other interested parties by letter which sets forth the reasons for

 the determination and any appropriate remedial action.

-(3) If the Director of Finance determines that a violation
+(3) If the chief officer determines that a violation

 of the rules or statutes has occurred in a case where a contract has

 been awarded, he or she shall so inform the protesting party and other

 interested parties by letter which sets forth the reasons for the